ivanistheone/backbone-fundamentals/chapters/06-extensions.md

 Part of Backbone's appeal is that it provides structure but is generally un-opinionated, in particular when it comes to views.
 Thorax makes an opinionated decision to use Handlebars as its templating solution.
 Some of the patterns found in Marionette are found in Thorax as well.
 Marionette exposes most of these patterns as JavaScript APIs while in Thorax they are often exposed as template helpers.
 This chapter assumes the reader has knowledge of Handlebars.

 Thorax was created by Ryan Eastridge and Kevin Decker to create Walmart's mobile web application.
-This chapter is limited to Thorax's templating features and patterns implemented in Thorax that you can utilize in your application regardless of whether you choose to adopt Thorax.
+This chapter is limited to Thorax's templating features and patterns implemented in Thorax that you can use in your application regardless of whether you choose to adopt Thorax.
 To learn more about other features implemented in Thorax and to download boilerplate projects visit the [Thorax website](http://thoraxjs.org).

 ### Hello World